RachWalm/high-score/README.md

 The [background](https://www.freepik.com/free-vector/flat-silver-stars-background_35106367.htm#fromView=search&page=1&position=32&uuid=826f9658-da69-4c65-b21c-94ad61531a03) image was from freepiks.

 Set up responsiveness with media queries.
-Setting up bootstrap would have taken me too long.
-I thought that this was something that would add value that I could quickly do with the time I had left.
+Setting up bootstrap would have taken me too long compared to css for a single page.
+I thought that css responsiveness was something that would add value that I could quickly do with the time I had left.

 #### Testing

 - Checked that when the users that had less than 3 submissions function had run that it had changed from a dictionary of length 500 to a length of 246.

+- Checked that the value of the sum scores went down in order

 - Manually calculated the top ranked user with a calculator and got a total score once the lowest submissions (30 total submissions) had been removed found a summed score of 4025 which matched what was displayed on the website.